 The company will automatically enrol you into the scheme if you are eligible.
 If you are not eligible to be automatically enrolled, you may opt to join, provided you have not previously opted in and then left the scheme within the preceding 12 months.
-You can opt to join by contacting Capita Employee Benefits (see page 29).
+You can opt to join by completing the Application and changes form on the Hanson pensions website.
+You can also contact Capita Pension Solutions if you have any questions (see page 29).

-If you join or re-join the DC section, you will do so as a Basic auto-enrolment member unless you accept the company's invitation to apply to become an Enhanced DC member and complete an application form as explained below.
-Currently, all UK employees aged 16 or over but under state pension age are invited to become Enhanced DC members.
-You may also join as a Life cover only member if you have accepted the company's invitation to join and complete an application form as explained below.
+If you join or re-join the DC section, you will do so as a Basic auto-enrolment member unless you have worked continuously for the company for six months or the company agrees to you joining as an Enhanced DC member.
+If you join the DC Section as a Basic auto-enrolment member, you will automatically become an Enhanced DC member once you have worked for the company continuously for six months or more.
+You may also be eligible to join the DC Section as a Life cover only member if the company is satisfied you meet the relevant requirements and accepts your application form as explained below.

 When you join the scheme, you should complete the expression of wish form.
 This will inform the trustees to whom you would like any benefit to be payable in the event of your death.
-This form will be sent to you when you join the scheme but is also available from Capita Employee Benefits.
-You can also find the form, together with the application form to become an Enhanced DC member on the Hanson UK intranet under HR/pensions or on the new pensions website.
+This form will be sent to you when you join the scheme but is also available from Capita Pension Solutions.
+You can also find the form, together with the application form to become an Enhanced DC member on the Hanson UK intranet under HR/pensions or on the Hanson pensions website.

-Alternatively, please contact HR Services at The Ridge, Chipping Sodbury, Bristol BS37 6AY ukhr.adminteam@hanson.com 01453 316000
+Alternatively, please contact HR Services at The Ridge, Chipping Sodbury, Bristol BS37 6AY (or by email: ukhr.adminteam@hanson.com or by phone 01453 316000)

 Before you complete the application form it is important that you read the investment section of this booklet (see page 15).
-As soon as you apply to Capita Employee Benefits for Enhanced DC membership, or accept an option offered by the company for Life cover only membership, you will be provided with life cover.
+As soon as you become an Enhanced DC member, or your application for Life cover only membership is accepted by the company, you will be provided with life cover.